-.
-On or before the Effective Date, In accordance with Section 5.01 of the Trust Agreement, the Trust used the proceeds received from such to discharge in full the Trust=s obligations under the Note and the Facility Agreement (pursuant to Section 9.1 of the Facility Agreement) now desires to cause the dissolution and winding up of the Trust.
+E D. On or before the Effective Date, EESO contributed $75,008,278.96 to Blackbird 1, of which $75,000,778.13 (99.99%) was distributed to the Trust, as the Class B Member of Blackbird 1, and $7,500.83 (0.01%) was distributed to EESO, as the Class A Member of Blackbird 1. the Trust sold 100% of the Class B limited liability company membership interest in Danno II, L.L.C. to Hawaii 125-0 Trust In accordance with Section 5.01(i) of the Trust Agreement, the Trust used the proceeds received from such distribution sale to discharge in full the Trust=s obligations under the Note and the Facility Agreement (pursuant to Section 9.1 of the Facility Agreement) and to pay the Certificate Yield and Certificate Base Amount to CIBC Inc., as the sole Certificate Holder.

+E. CIBC Inc..

+F. EESO now desires to cause the dissolution and winding up of the Trust.

 NOW, THEREFORE, to carry out their intent as expressed above and in consideration of the mutual covenants and benefits herein contained, the Parties agree as follows:

 1. Dissolution and Winding Up of the Trust.
-As the sole owner of the Trust, takes the following actions to effect the immediate dissolution and winding up of the Trust:
+As the sole owner of the Trust, EESO CIBC Inc. takes the following actions to effect the immediate dissolution and winding up of the Trust:

 (a) Dissolution.
 In accordance with Article IX of the Trust Agreement, the Trust is dissolved on the Effective Date.

 (b) Waiver of Accounting Requirement.
-After due inquiry, has determined that liabilities (its debts, obligations and liabilities under the Note and the Facility Agreement having been discharged in full).
+After due inquiry, EESO CIBC Inc. has determined that (i) the only asset of the Trust is the Class B limited liability company membership interest in Blackbird 1 (the ABlackbird 1 Interest@) and (ii) the Trust has no debts, obligations and the Trust has no assets, debts, obligations or liabilities (its debts, obligations and liabilities under the Note and the Facility Agreement having been discharged in full).
 There is no need to cause an accounting of the Trust=s assets, liabilities and operations to be made by a certified public accounting firm.

 (c) Distribution of Assets to Sole Owner.
-Because the Trust has no debts, obligations or liabilities, all of its assets, , are hereby distributed to .
+Because the Trust has no debts, obligations or liabilities, all of its assets, consisting of the Blackbird 1 Interest if any, are hereby distributed to EESO CIBC Inc.

 2. Further Assurances.
 Each of the Parties shall execute and deliver such further documents and instruments, give such further assurances and perform such acts as may be necessary or appropriate to carry out the purposes, intentions and provisions of this Agreement.
 Without limiting the generality of the foregoing, the Trust undertakes to file the certificate of cancellation, and take the other actions necessary to terminate the existence of the Trust.